Helaas/nextui-brick-poweroff-hook/README.md

 # TrimUI Brick AXP2202 Clean Poweroff Module

+> **WARNING:** This is not production ready.
+Please do not install on on your Brick.
+Use at your own risk.

 A Linux kernel module for the TrimUI Brick that **prevents battery overheating** during shutdown by properly communicating with the AXP2202 Power Management IC.

 ## The Problem